Blink 182 world tour 2023: are there any tickets left for UK tour dates, full lineup and is Tom DeLonge back?

 A cover of the band’s hit track ‘All The Small Things’ by Big Mike Geier recently featured in the John Lewis Christmas advert

-Blink-182 have announced a 2023 worldwide tour with dates planned in London, Manchester, Belfast, Glasgow and Dublin.
+Blink-182 have announced a 2023 worldwide tour with dates planned in London, Manchester, Belfast, Glasgow and Dublin in the coming months.

 Tom Delonge, Mark Hoppus, and Travis Barker will be reuniting for the first time since October 2015.
-The iconic rock band will also released a new single called “Edging” on 14 October, with the band expected to be releasing a brand new album.
+The iconic rock band also released a new single called “Edging” last year, with the band expected to be releasing a brand new album.

 So how can you see Blink 182 on tour in 2023?
 Here’s everything you need to know.